MENU

 I view accessibility as a critical civil rights issue that deserves far more attention than it currently receives.
 My commitment to accessibility advocacy began at age ten, inspired by mentors like Presidential Medal of Freedom recipient James Brady and learning rights advocates David Flink and Jonathan Mooney.

-During my UX studies at Georgia Tech in 2021, I faced unexpected neurological challenges which gave me firsthand insight into how health conditions shape digital interaction.
-After eventually finding proper treatment, I've emerged with a renewed passion for creating thoughtful designs that empower all users.
-This journey has equipped me with unique insights into the diverse ways people interact with digital interfaces, making me an empathetic and passionate accessibility advocate.
+During my UX studies at Georgia Tech in 2021, I faced unexpected neurological challenges that gave me profound firsthand insight into how health conditions shape digital interaction.
+After finding proper treatment, I've emerged with renewed energy and a deeper understanding of how people navigate digital interfaces.

-These circumstances have also driven me to deliver impactful work while still battling neurological struggles—whether through consulting engagements or delivering Haiti's first UX design talk in 2022—while staying grounded in my mission to improve lives through accessible design.
+These experiences—both the challenges and recovery—have shaped my approach to accessibility work.
+Even while managing health struggles, I remained committed to impactful projects, from consulting engagements to delivering Haiti's first UX design talk in 2022, always staying grounded in my mission to improve lives through accessible design.

-Now with my health renewed, I’m eager to apply my CPACC certification and user-centered design expertise to exciting new projects that challenge me creatively and professionally.
-My goal is simple: to help build functional and beautiful products that work for everyone.
+Now with my health stabilized, I'm eager to apply my CPACC certification and user-centered design expertise to exciting new projects that challenge me creatively and professionally.
+My goal is simple: to help build functional and beautiful products that work for everyone, informed by both professional training and lived experience with accessibility barriers.

 -Sam